gagneurlab/PROTRIDER/README.md

 ### Prerequisites

-OUTRIDER-prot was trained and tested using Python 3.8 on a Linux system.
-The list of required packages for running OUTRIDER-prot can be found in the file requirements.txt.
+PROTRIDER was trained and tested using Python 3.8 on a Linux system.
+The list of required packages for running PROTRIDER can be found in the file requirements.txt.

 Using pip and conda environments
-We recommend installing and running OUTRIDER-prot on a dedicated conda environment.
+We recommend installing and running PROTRIDER on a dedicated conda environment.
 To create and activate the conda environment run the following commands:

 ```
 conda create --name outrider_prot_env python=3.8